 Nothing is ever simple and straightforward in law, not even the job titles.

-If you are terribly afraid of being totally clueless about stuff like this when you get to law school, it may be a good idea to read up on legal terminology and other legal topics.
+If you are afraid of being clueless about stuff like this when you get to law school, it may be a good idea to read up on legal terminology and other legal topics.
 The following is a list of great books to read before law school that includes helpful reference material:

 If you are interested in more substantive advice about the LSAT and law school admissions, we are the best (and most free) experts around.
 Ask us anything in the comments and follow us on twitter @onlawschool